-Why is it so important to manage blood glucose levels and take regular blood glucose measurements for certain people?
+Why is it so important to manage blood glucose levels (amount of sugar in your blood) and take regular blood glucose measurements for certain people?

 For example, diabetics may need to monitor their levels using a blood glucose monitor or glucometer.

 In this article, we discover more about this key sugar in our bodies and the consequences of failing to manage it!

 Blood glucose (blood sugar) in your body is the main sugar that exists in your blood.

 We get this sugar from what we eat and drink and it makes up our body’s leading energy source.
 Our blood carries glucose to all of our body cells to be used for energy.

 For example, our brains use up half of the available sugar energy in our bodies because it is rich in nerve cells (neurons).